This post may contain affiliate links, which help keep this content free. (Full disclosure)

 All these roasted lamb chops need is a few sides.
 I love serving them with veggies or salads, and a fresh, healthy bread.
 Here are some great recipes to consider:

-- Healthy Side Veggies – Veggie sides such as roasted asparagus, sauteed zucchini, or mashed cauliflower pair very well with this lamb chop recipe.
+- Healthy Side Veggies – Veggie sides such as roasted asparagus, roasted artichokes, sauteed zucchini, or mashed cauliflower pair very well with this lamb chop recipe.

-- Salads – Salads such as Greek salad (shown in the photos here!), Israeli salad, or cold roasted vegetable salad all share similar Mediterranean flavors – and pair well with lamb.
+- Salads – Salads such as Greek salad (shown in the photos here!), Israeli salad, creamy cucumber salad, or cold roasted vegetable salad pair well with lamb.

 - Healthy Breads – Healthy breads such as fathead dinner rolls, almond flour bread, or 90-second bread pair make a great side for roasted lamb chops.